fa201/PlotView/README.md

 * *portability* to Linux & Windows
 * *ease of programming* for a beginner

-matplotlib will be used to handle the plotting part.
-The Figure will be embedded in tkinter window.

 ### test/
-This folder will contain my test data: CSV files.
+This folder will contain a few test curves.

 # Required Python packages.
 PlotView needs the following packages to run.